 - Ask contractors if they will allow you to live on-site during construction.

-- If you have to move out, factor relocation costs into your budget.
+- If you must move out, factor relocation costs into your budget.

 - Add a contingency fund of at least 25% to any renovation budget.